tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 {{< /tabs >}}

 ## Update payout request
-This method lets you request the update of the bank information of a third party on a running payout request.
-For example, this method is useful to change the bank account number of the third party.
+This method lets you request the update of the bank information of a payee on a running payout request.
+For example, this method is useful to change the bank account number of the payee.

-You can only request the update of the information of a third party for when the Payout status is in `IN_PAYU_PROCESS` or earlier.
+You can only request the update of the information of a payee for when the Payout status is in `IN_PAYU_PROCESS` or earlier.
 Refer to [Payout states]({{< ref "payouts.html#payout-states" >}}) for more information.

 {{% alert title="Note" color="info"%}}